taufek/blog/_posts/2020-06-15-host-jekyll-site-in-aws-s3.markdown

 This seems like a cheaper option for hosting a static site and have SSL configured in CloudFront compared to paying for a dyno in Heroku to host a site with SSL.
-For Heroku, I will need to pay atleast $7/month for a dyno and for a CloudFront it will based on usage.
+For Heroku, I will need to pay atleast $7/month for a dyno and for CloudFront it will based on usage.
 Since my blog does not have much visitors, my AWS bill is very small which is around $1/month.
 This includes S3, Route 53 and CloudFront services.